-Like half of my country–and much of the world– these past few days, I am disappointed.
-Shocked.
+Like half of my country–and much of the world, I was disappointed by the US election results.
+I continue to be shocked.
 Bewildered.
 But I refuse to give in to pessimism.
 I don’t think polarization will help anybody.
 I’m convinced there is a valid lesson to be learned from having leaders who lack integrity.
 I think the lesson is this: you can choose to give your power away to others, or you can be your own leader.

 I hear people talk about leaving the country.
 If you truly do want to become an expat I understand.
 (Having been an expat for nearly half my life I can also help you find your way if you want to talk about it.
 I offer counseling and coaching for expats via Skype)